ncase/anxiety/scenes/act2.md

 # act2j_fight

-b: They were taking advantage of you.
+b: That psychopath was taking advantage of you.

+b: They were trying to corrupt you, make you as messed up as they are!

 b: Punch that jerk!
 Knock their friggin' lights out!